puppetlabs/puppetlabs-pe_databases/README.md

 ## Usage

 In order to use this module, classify the node running PE PostgreSQL with the `pe_databases` class.
-That node is the Primary Server in most instances, but there may be one or more Servers with this role in an XL deployment
+The Primary Server and Replica run PE PostgreSQL in most instances, but there may be one or more servers with this role in an XL deployment

 To classify via the PE Console, create a new node group called "PE Database Maintenance".
 Then pin the node(s) running pe-postgresql to that node group.